waysh/Minez/README.md

 ##### Main:

+You can tell I made this because of how badly its written.
+I didnt even use rectangles becuase i only found out that they existed after i was basically done.

 ##### Reducing guesses

 The position of the mines is randomly generated.
 The entire point of the game is to deduce the position of each mine using L O G I C skills!
 WOW!
 But wait.
 What about the very first square you uncover?
 How could you know if it's a mine or not?
 GREAT QUESTION!
 You can't.
 So I added a feature that marks one square that isn't a mine for you to uncover.